-Starting with the fiscal year ending December 31, 2016, Dr. Cullen has been eligible for an annual performance-based cash bonus with a target amount equal to no less than 45% of his base salary.
-Payment of the bonus amount will be subject to achievement of metrics to be established by the Board of Directors and Dr. Cullen's continued employment with the Company through the end of the applicable cash bonus period.
-Neither the Board of Directors nor the Compensation Committee of the Board of Directors established such performance criteria for 2016 and therefore no cash bonus was paid.
+Dr. Cullen is eligible to receive an annual performance-based cash bonus with a target amount equal to no less than 45% of his base salary.
+Payment of the bonus amount will be subject to achievement of metrics to be established by our Board of Directors and Dr. Cullen's continued employment with the Company through the end of the applicable cash bonus period.
+Neither our Board of Directors nor its Compensation Committee established such performance criteria for 2017 and therefore no cash bonus was paid.